-Set within the historic grounds of Blair Castle, this park offers breath-taking views of the surrounding Cairngorms National Park and Highland Perthshire.
+Set within the historic grounds of Blair Castle, this castle camping park offers breath-taking views of the surrounding Cairngorms National Park and Highland Perthshire.
 Blair Castle is the ancient seat of the Dukes and Earls of Atholl and is the home of Europe’s last remaining private army, the Atholl Highlanders.

 3. Culzean Castle

 Stay in the grounds of a fairytale Scottish castle on the coast of south Ayrshire.
 Culzean Castle sits on a cliff looking out over the Firth of Clyde to the islands of Arran and Ailsa Craig.

 Take a guided tour and learn about the best features of the castle, including the stunning oval staircase, as well as the fine collection of painting and furniture.
 The property is set in nearly 600 acres of stunning countryside and miles of paths lead visitors through majestic woodland and past secluded ponds.
 Head for the deer park, the cliff top walk or explore the beaches.
 Seek out the parks hidden treasures such as the ice houses, the Camellia House, the pagoda or the caves before sleeping under the stars in your tent.

 Book a stay at Culzean Castle Camping & Caravanning Club Site.